 Lionhead Rabbit lifespan

 How long does a Lionhead Rabbit live?
-When cared for correctly the average lifespan expectancy of a Lionhead Rabbit is 7-8 years.
+When cared for correctly the average lifespan of a Lionhead Rabbit is 8 to 10 years.
 Providing the right type of housing for your bunny, as well as the right types of food, exercise and attention will play a large part in determining the length of his life.
 It is also known that avoiding as much stress as possible can also increase the time-frame of life.

 Single or Double mane?